teancom/codex/aws.md

 ```

 Once that's complete, you will be able to access your SHIELD
 deployment, and start configuring your backup jobs.
-Before we do
-that, however, let's prepare our Amazon infrastructure to store
-backups in S3, one of SHIELD's built-in archive storage systems.

 ### How to use SHIELD